avivatedgi/dotfiles/README.md

 ssh-keygen -t rsa -f ~/.ssh/id_work_rsa_github
 ```

 Make sure to use the generated key for configurating your GitHub accounts.

-From now on, anything you clone under the path `~/Projects/Personal` will use your personal key, and anything you clone under the path `~/Projects/Work` will use your work key.
+From now on, anything you clone under the path:

+- `~/Projects/Personal` - will use your personal key.
+- `~/Projects/Work` - will use your work key.
+- Anywhere else won't work with any of them.

 ---

 ## ❓ What Is Installed?

-### IDEs
+### IDEs & Editors

 - Cursor - Comes predefined with a lot of out-of-the-box extensions.
 - VS Code - Comes predefined with a lot of out-of-the-box extensions.